SridharRamesh/HowSridharThinks/_math/CommasCollages.md

 title: "Commas and Collages"
 date: 2020-1-18
 ---
-This is all TODO notes for a post not yet actually written, but scratch thoughts I want to keep archived for myself to write with.

 Subjects: Commas and Cocommas/Collages, Bifibrations (by which I mean two-sided fibrations, which apparently is not what people usually mean by this, oh well...), the Grothendieck construction, (bi)-indexed categories, perhaps profunctors, etc.

 ***